 Communicate with advisors about specific visit details.

-Participate in planning and presenting District Officer Trainings (DOTs).
+Participate in planning and presenting District Officer Training (DOT).

-Participate in visits to business and industry as directed by the State FFA Advisor working in cooperation with the State FFA Foundation staff.
+Participate in visits to business and industry as directed by the State FFA Executive Director working in cooperation with the Idaho FFA Foundation staff.

 Participate in local chapter banquets and activities as invited by local chapter advisors.

-Participate in planning, preparing and conducting the State FFA Conference.
+Participate in planning, preparing and conducting the Idaho FFA State Leadership Conference.

-Prepare and submit expense reports.
+Prepare and submit expense reports on time.

-Be well versed with technology and computers.
 Must be able to communicate via email and keep up-to-date with all correspondence.

-Develop and exercise an awareness and sensitivity to diversity amongst FFA membership and the general student population.
+Develop and exercise an awareness and sensitivity to diversity in regard to FFA membership and the general student population.

 Be a servant leader, work well with a team, and strive to improve our organization.